About Phil Gurski

 Phil Gurski is the President and CEO of Borealis Threat and Risk Consulting Ltd.

 He worked as a senior strategic analyst at the Canadian Security Intelligence Service (CSIS) from 2001-2015, specializing in violent Islamist-inspired homegrown terrorism and radicalisation.
-He is the author of five previous books on terrorism.
+He is the author of six previous books on terrorism.

 Phil Gurski is the President and CEO of Borealis Threat and Risk Consulting Ltd. and former Program Director for the National Security program hub at the University of Ottawa’s Professional Development Institute (PDI).